Skip to content

 1. Update your imports to include createPublicClient, createWalletClient, http, parseEther, and defineChain functions from viem, as well as the privateKeyToAccount function from viem/accounts

-2. Define the chain details of your Tanssi EVM appchain, making sure to include all fields shown below.
+2. Define the chain details of your Tanssi EVM network, making sure to include all fields shown below.
 Both public and default RPC URLs are required to be listed, even if they are the same

 3. Set up a viem wallet client for writing chain data, which can be used along with your private key to send transactions.
 Note: This is for example purposes only.
 Never store your private keys in a TypeScript file